- Home »

 Please be aware of Redds!!
 It is our job as anglers to make sure we protect the health of our fisheries for ourselves and future generations.
 Please know what a Redd looks like and keep an eye out on every trout stream you frequent.
 To play it safe, stay off the gravel in a stream whenever possible until April.

 Here's some info and pictures if you don't know what to look for: http://www.ginkandgasoline.com/trout-fishing/dont-tread-on-my-redd-3/

-Beaver Creek is fishing really well.
-Seeing a mix of bugs with a few Red Quills here and there, Lots of black caddis some days, Bwo's on cloudy days.
-Sulphur nymphs are getting ready to hatch so Micro Mayflys, Sulphur nymphs & Pheasant tails in size 14-18 are working well.
+Beaver Creek is at normal flows.
+Sulphurs are hatching some days, black and olive caddis some days, Bwo's on cloudy days.
+Sulphur nymphs like Micro Mayflys, Sulphur nymphs & Pheasant tails in size 14-18 are working well.
 Tons of scuds and cressbugs as well in the water.
 Size 14-16 olive and gray.
 Midges are always a producer as well.
 Swinging wets is good when you see black caddis.
 The sulphurs were coming off but then stopped.
 When the weather changes again they should start back.

-Big Hunting is in great shape.
 Dry droppers with a stimi, parachute madam x or a parachute Adams and a copper john, heavy pheasant tail, zebra midges or a number of other small mayfly nymphs as your dropper.
-Blue quills and red quills.
-There's a few stoneflies still around and plenty of midges.